zTiagok/zTiagok/README.md

   </p>

   <p>
-    I really do enjoy work in applications using React + Redux and CSS.
+    I really do enjoy to work in websites.
 There's nothing better than seeing an application with a great response and cool designs.
   </p>